-- Electronic mailings with SNAP-Ed healthy eating messages and resources will be distributed to licensed childcare programs around the state by RI DHS on a quarterly basis.
-(4 mailings) - Regular coordination with the Rhode Island Department of Education's (RIDE) CACFP program and CACFP Training Grant will occur to share resources and collaborate on nutrition education projects and PD opportunities for CACFP sponsors statewide.
+- Electronic mailings with SNAP-Ed healthy eating messages and resources will be distributed to licensed childcare programs around the state by RI DHS on a bi-annual basis.
+(2 mailings) - Regular coordination with the Rhode Island Department of Education's (RIDE) CACFP program and CACFP Training Grant will occur to share resources and collaborate on nutrition education projects and PD opportunities for CACFP sponsors statewide.
 (4 meetings & creation of 1 CACFP PD training module)